-Copycat Cheesecake Factory Pineapple Upside-Down Cheesecake, two layers of buttery pineapple upside-down cake stuffed with pineapple cheesecake, just like the restaurant… but homemade!
+Pineapple Upside Down Cheesecake, two layers of buttery pineapple upside-down cake stuffed with pineapple cheesecake, just like The Cheesecake Factory… but homemade!

 …. but yesterday it was my birthday so it has been all about what I likes.
 So, I wanted a massive dessert for my birthday… is that a crime?!

 My favorite cheesecake from The Cheesecake Factory of all time is their Pineapple Upside-Down Cheesecake.
 It’s a lightly flavored pineapple cheesecake layered between two buttery pineapple upside-down cakes.

 So, for my epic birthday cake this year, I made this bad baby!
 It’s everything I hoped for!
 And then some.
 Cheesecake Factory cheesecakes are big… but this… this thing is ginormous!

 This recipe, like my last cheesecake cake Strawberry Shortcake Cheesecake, takes a little planning ahead.

 I suggest making the cheesecake the day ahead and letting it get nice and cold in the fridge overnight.
 BUT, the pineapple upside-down cakes should be made the day of for a nice presentation.